-National Day of Singapore
+National Day of Singapore: History and Singapore

 The National Day of Singapore is celebrated annually on 9 August to commemorate Singapore’s independence from Malaysia in 1965.
 This significant holiday encompasses various events, such as the National Day Parade (NDP), the National Day Message delivered by the Prime Minister of Singapore, fireworks celebrations, and even advertisements encouraging Singaporean residents to consider parenthood.
 Between 1960 and 1962, Singapore observed National Day on 3 June, signifying self-government and the end of colonial rule under the United Kingdom.

-History of National Day of Singapore
+History ofย National Day of Singapore

 Singapore celebrated its inaugural National Day as an independent nation in 1966, precisely one year after separating from Malaysia on 9 August 1965.

 The historic National Day Parade commenced in the morning at 9:00 a.m.
 However, eager spectators had already gathered as early as 7:00 a.m. to secure good vantage points.
 Singapore’s first President, Yusof bin Ishak, and its first Prime Minister, Lee Kuan Yew, were seated alongside government members at the grandstand on the steps of City Hall.
 As the parade commenced, six military contingents, including the Singapore Infantry Regiment, Singapore People’s Defense Force, the Volunteer Naval Reserve and PDF-Sea, and the Republic of Singapore Police, led the procession, followed by various schools and civil contingents, marching past City Hall and through the city streets.
-Accompanying the parade were three military bands that played stirring military music during the inspection and march past.
+Accompanying the parade were three military bands that played stirring military music during the inspection and marched past.
 Notably, the Singapore Fire Brigade actively participated in the first parade, featuring their firetrucks as part of the mobile column.
 Adding to the spectacle, a grand lion and dragon dance performance involving troupes from all over the nation brought the celebrations to a vibrant close.

 Singapore National Day Timeline

-• 1963: Formation of the Federation of Malaysia.
+- 1963: Formation of the Federation of Malaysia.

-• 1965: Singapore’s declaration of independence.
+- 1965: Singapore’s declaration of independence.

-• 1966: Inauguration of the National Day Rally by the Prime Minister, a tradition upheld to this day.
+- 1966: Inauguration of the National Day Rally by the Prime Minister, a tradition upheld to this day.

 National Day Parade